RESOURCES FOR TCK'S RE-ENTERING THE U.S.:

 RE-ENTRY HELPS FOR MISSIONARY KIDS RETURNING TO AMERICA:

-Barnabas International has re-entry retreats for missionary kids who were raised overseas, have completed high school, and are preparing to attend college in America.
+Barnabas International has re-entry retreats for missionary kids who were raised overseas, have completed high school, and are preparing to attend college in or settle in America.
 Their retreats are at Biola University in La Mirada, California, and at Cedarville University in Cedarville, Ohio, in July.

-Interaction International puts on an annual transition seminar every July in Colorado Springs, Colorado to help TCKs prepare for the transition from life overseas to college in America.
+Interaction International puts on annual transition seminars every summer in Colorado Springs, Colorado, and Chatsworth, Georgia, to help teenage TCKs prepare for the transition from life overseas to life in America.
+They are also offering an online program for those who can't make it to a transition seminar in person.

 Compass Ministries, located in Seminole, Florida, hosts an annual winter retreat for MKs in February and a spring break in March.
 They also have a Christian group home for young adult MKs who are returnging to live in the US after living abroad with a low monthly rent and assistance with transitioning to independent living after living overseas.